RSA Policy Expo Grant Scheme

 The Association seeks a leading and impactful role for its community, to inform and influence policy and practice in creative and ambitious ways.The aim is to support Expos addressing issues that are important, current and having an impact on society.
 These Expos will investigate how the communities of regional studies, regional science, urban studies and related fields can respond to new societal challenges and opportunities.

-In 2017, the RSA provides funding for up to three Expos on topics related to the priority areas set out in the RSA Development Plan 2015 – 2020.
+The RSA provides funding for up to three Expos on topics related to the priority areas set out in the RSA Development Plan 2015 – 2020.

-Applications are invited on the following themes:
+In 2017, applications were invited on the following themes:

 - Industrial Strategy and the Role of Industry, Employment & Apprenticeships in Cities and Regions